Getting an interpreter

 Queensland Courts is committed to providing open access to justice for all Queenslanders.
 This information will help if you require an interpreter when engaging with Queensland Courts.

-Court registry staff will engage an interpreter for criminal proceedings and domestic and family violence proceedings—from the Translating and Interpreting Service or Deaf Services Queensland, or other appropriate sign language interpreting service—as directed by the court.
+Court registry staff will engage an interpreter for criminal proceedings—from the Translating and Interpreting Service or Deaf Services Queensland, or other appropriate sign language interpreting service—as directed by the court.

 If you require an interpreter in a criminal proceeding, contact the registry in the court where your matter will be dealt with as early as possible.

 While the court is responsible for providing an interpreter at the counter, in criminal proceedings, and in domestic and family violence proceedings, this is not the case in civil proceedings.

 If you require the services of an interpreter in a civil proceeding, you must engage the interpreter yourself and bear the associated cost.

 When you make a Domestic and Family Violence Protection Act application, and indicate that you require an interpreter, the court will arrange an interpreter to be present at the first hearing.

 The court, where possible, will have an interpreter available for the urgent application.

 Read Magistrates Court Practice Direction 6 of 2017 for more information about using interpreters in domestic and family violence (civil proceedings) in the Magistrates Court.

 At the registry